EddieDover/mothership-map-viewer/README.md

 # Mothership Map Viewer for Foundry VTT

-A Foundry VTT module for displaying and managing maps created with the Mothership Map Creator tool.
+A Foundry VTT module for displaying and managing 2D and 3D maps created with the Mothership Map Creator tool.

 ## Features

 ### Foundry VTT Module

+- **2D or 3D**: Draw floor plans in 2D and view them in 2D or 3D.
 - **Import Maps**: Load maps via JSON file or share string
 - **GM Visibility Controls**: Toggle visibility of:
   - Individual rooms